Self-sufficiency. What other term in the homesteading sphere carries such a weight of history, responsibility, and hope?

-For the past five years, I’ve embarked on the quest of self-sufficiency, and I’m positive it is no holy grail forged of unobtanium.
+For the past seven years, I’ve embarked on the quest of self-sufficiency, and I’m positive it is no holy grail forged of unobtanium.
 Sit down with me for a minute — let’s talk about what it takes to get started on this adventure.

 What Is Self-Sufficiency?

 I have seen the term thrown around in incredibly varied and often self-contradicting manners.
 So before I delve in, I want to define self-sufficiency as I’ll be referring to it throughout this article.

 This is the definition I’m striving toward, and remember, this is my personal, long-mulled and hard-fought-for view as someone currently “in the trenches.”
 If you disagree with my self-sufficiency semantics, I would love to discuss it with you further in the comments below.

 Real Self-Sufficiency IS: